-Construction has begun on 24 homes next to the Ninety Acres restaurant on the historic Natirar estate.
+Construction began in the Spring of 2020 on 24 homes next to the Ninety Acres restaurant on the historic Natirar estate.

 While National Register listing may present certain constraints, it also represents opportunities, particularly with regard to funding for preservation projects.
 For example, in order for a project to be eligible to apply for a grant through the New Jersey Historic Trust, the property in question must be listed on the New Jersey Register of Historic Places.
 National Register listing also provides a baseline level of recognition of historic significance for other preservation funding opportunities.
 National Register listing would also enhance the prestige of the site in the public’s perception and can thus enhances outreach and marketing options in heritage tourism.Somerset County Parks Commission – 2005 Master Plan

 - In addition to the materials mentioned in the article :